simkass/covid-vaxx-qc-api/README.md

 # covid-vaxx-qc-api
 Service to send email notifications for covid 19 vaccination availabilities in Quebec according to specified criterias

+Repo for the web app is found here: https://github.com/simkass/covid-vaxx-qc-app

 # Set up steps

 ### REQUIREMENTS